Clinical Child and Family Psychology, Graduate Concentration

 |Total Credit Hours||15|

-Students must have a minimum GPA of 3.3 in all of their course work described above to receive the concentration.
+Students must have a minimum GPA of 3.3 in all of their coursework described above to receive the concentration.
 In addition, only three credits of course work from another university may be applied toward the concentration.
-Additional courses may be approved by the concentration coordinator as they are offered.
+The concentration coordinator may approve additional courses as they are offered.